netunicorn/netunicorn-connector-docker/README.md

-# netunicorn-connector-template
+# netunicorn-connector-docker
-This is a template repository for creating a new connector for the netunicorn platform.
+This is a netunicorn connector for a local Docker infrastructure.

-## How to use this template
-Use the code from \_\_main__.py as a starting point for your connector.
-The code is commented and should be self-explanatory.
-In addition, you can read the NetunicornProtocol comments in netunicorn-director-infrastructure package.
+This connector works only with the local Docker daemon, requires current user to be in the docker group and always presents a single host with the name "localhost".

+## Usage
+1. Attach the connector to the existing netunicorn director instance
+2. Provide a docker socket or tcp endpoint to the connector
+3. Optionally: ensure that use has access to the docker socket or tcp endpoint and is in the docker group